 When I was 11 years old, I was a bully.
 Along with several other knuckleheads in our middle-class Edison, NJ neighborhood, I picked on a kid named Billy.
 He was a year or so older and was mentally challenged with special needs.

 I remember doing mean things to him, like calling him names and chasing him.
 He had a younger sister, who was also mentally challenged with special needs.
-She was also picked on by other bullies in our neighborhood.
-Billy and his family only lived in the neighborhood for less than a year.
+Billy and his family only lived in the neighborhood for a year or two.
 One day, his family was gone, they moved away and no one ever saw or heard from them again.

 Fast forward 50 years later, and I still think about Billy and his sister.
 Over the years, in my role as a journalist, I have read and written stories about young boys and girls being bullied and assaulted by classmates–to the point where they contemplate or commit suicide.
 For example, a recent case of a 14-year-old girl named Adriana Kuch in Bayville, NJ, committed suicide after four female classmates brutally attacked and beat her in the hallway at Central Regional High School.
 The girls videotaped and posted the brutal assault online.
 A few days later, she killed herself.